scallyw4g/bonsai/readme.md

 Bonsai is a 3D voxel-based engine built with the intention of writing both fast-paced arcade games and tile/turn-based RPGs

+Bonsai is has no dependencies that I didn't write completely from scratch.
+The one external dependency is the C runtime library for startup, and a small handful of trig functions (sin, cos, atan2).
+I have a back-burner task to remove the CRT entirely, though it's unclear when/if I'll get around to it.

+The only requirements to build and run Bonsai are an OpenGL 3.3+ driver, C++ compiler, and a few appropriate system headers.

 ## Renderer Features